AndersDeath/diary2/000-current.md

 # 10 July - Monday - Yerevan - 284 day of immigration

 I finally got new teeth today.
 I have it for the last 2 hours haven't got yet how it is.
 I feel weird.
 It feels like some external piece of something in my mouth.
 I need some adaptation.
 It's very unusual.
 So I will go to another doctor soon.
 Tomorrow I will probably get my new eyeglass frame.
+I really don't see well in my current glasses.